matrix-org/matrix-spec-proposals/proposals/3531-hidden-messages.md

-# **MSCXXXX: Letting moderators hide messages pending review**
+# **MSC3531: Letting moderators hide messages pending review**

-Matrix supports **redacting** messages as a mechanism to remove unwanted content.
+Matrix supports **redacting** messages as a mechanism to remove unwanted content. **Redacting** events, as defined in the Matrix spec, is a mechanism that entirely removes the content of an event.
+Users can redact their own events, and room moderators can redact unwanted events, including illegal content.
 At present, there is no manner of **undoing** these redactions.

-After attempting to come up with a mechanism to undo redactions, we came to the conclusion that this cannot be robustly and simply implemented at Matrix-level.
+Historically, redacting messages has been useful for two use cases:

+1. a user accidentally posting a password, credit card number or other confidential information, in which case the information must be scrubbed as fast as possible from all places;
+2. a moderator removing spam, bullying, etc. from a malicious user / spam bot.

+Experience shows that redacting messages for case 2. is not always the best solution:

+1. moderators make mistakes and there is currently no way for them to fix these;
+2. in many cases, it may be desirable for a moderator to quickly hide a message before having a conversation with other moderators to determine whether the message should be let through (e.g. discussing whether the local room's CoC should allow a possibly inflamatory political message - or a newbie moderator waiting for experienced moderators to come online to ask them for clarifications on borderline content);
+3. some bots automatically remove messages based on heuristics (e.g. users sending too many messages or too many images) but may get it wrong, in which case the moderator currently cannot fix the errors of these bots.

+In addition, proposals such as MSC3215, which aims to decentralize moderation, will very likely increase the number of moderators - and in particular, the number of moderators who may not be familiar with moderation tools, hence will make mistakes.

+For all these reasons, it would be very useful to have a mechanism that would let moderators undo their own redactions.
+Unfortunately, reversing a redaction is tricky, as we cover in the **Alternatives** section.

 Rather, we propose a spec to let moderators *hide messages pending review*.
+This mechanism is entirely client-based and will not prevent hidden messages from being distributed, only from being seen by non-moderator users.
 This spec can then be used by clients or bots such as Mjölnir to implement two phase
 redaction:
    1. a first phase during which messages are flagged for moderation (either by a bot or manually) and hidden from general consumption;
    1. a second phase during which moderators may either restore the message or `redact` it entirely.

 ## **Proposal**

-### **Introduction**

-**Redacting** events, as defined in the Matrix spec, is a mechanism that entirely removes the content of an event.
-Users can redact their own events, and room moderators can redact unwanted events, including illegal content.

-The Matrix spec does not offer a mechanism to **undo** a redaction.
-This means that if a user or moderator makes a mistake, there is no way to restore the original message.
-Tolerance for mistakes supports innovation, as well as reducing the risks of proposals such as MSC3215, which aims to decentralize moderation.

-Reversing a redaction is tricky, as we cover in the **Alternatives** section.
-However, if we allow moderators to flag a message as hidden, a moderator can easily restore the content of a message that has been flagged.
-In particular, if a moderator uses a bot such as Mjölnir, the bot may implement a room of "messages pending review by moderators", letting moderators review flagged messages leisurely while being certain that inappropriate messages are not visible by users on compliant clients.

-In this proposal, the bulk of the work of hiding is *performed by clients*.
-Messages marked as "hidden" are distributed to all clients by should be visible only to their author and moderators.
-This keeps the proposal minimal and simple to implement.

-### **Proposal**
 We introduce a new type of relation: `m.visibility`, with the following syntax:

 ```jsonc